San Jose, CA Tax Evasion Attorney + CPA

 Tax evasion is a felony offense under the relevant federal statute, which is 26 U.S. Code § 7201.
 The same statute establishes the maximum penalties for tax evasion, which include a maximum fine of $100,000 (or $500,000 for corporations).
 The fine may be imposed in addition to, or in place of, prison time, with the statute providing a maximum tax evasion sentence of five years.
 Within these guidelines, the sentencing judge may use his or her discretion, taking into consideration factors such as the severity of the offense and the defendant’s prior criminal history, if any.
 Moreover, defendants may be held financially responsible for “the costs of prosecution,” in addition to IRS restitution (compensation).

 In addition to the aforementioned criminal penalties, a civil fraud penalty may also be imposed.
 The civil fraud penalty, in accordance with 26 U.S. Code § 6663(a), may be up to 75% of the total tax underpayment amount – for example, a $15,000 penalty imposed for an underpayment totaling $20,000.

 Tax Evasion Defense Lawyers in San Jose, California

 At the Tax Law Office of David W. Klasing, we are tax evasion defense attorneys, CPAs, and EAs with decades of combined experience handling felony cases.
 With an award-winning team that features former public auditors, we have an insider perspective on how the IRS builds cases, making our firm a formidable ally in the fight against federal tax evasion charges.

-Will it cost me more to hire the Tax Law Offices of David W. Klasing, who’s main office and the vast majority of the firm’s staff is located in Irvine California, but an appointment only Satellite office is close to my location, as opposed to a local company?
+Will it cost me more to hire the Tax Law Offices of David W. Klasing, whose main office and the vast majority of the firm’s staff is located in Irvine California, but an appointment-only Satellite office is close to my location, as opposed to a local company?
 Absolutely not!
 See our policies that address this issue here: